 We’ll be starting each session at 7pm.
 Please don’t book this course if you are likely to be late on a regular basis.

 What’s the class size?

-Limited to 16 people - small enough that you get lots and lots of practice and stage time, but big enough that there’s still a lively atmosphere in the workshop.
-It’ll be fun as we get to know each other and build a team together.
+In pre-Covid times limited to 16 people - small enough that you get lots and lots of practice and stage time, but big enough that there’s still a lively atmosphere in the workshop.
+Now limited to around 9-12 people depending on room size to ensure physical distancing stays in place.

 Can I pay by instalments?

 Yes, you can pay half at time of booking and the other half will be due once the course starts.